 When I first moved to this little farm house on 40 acres, I had no clue what God had in store.
 I was hoping this was His will, but concerned that maybe this was my move and not His.
 There was nothing out here but grass, trees and a pond with a pier beside the house.
-This is what nothingness looked like and I slowly recalled mentioning to God, that is what I wanted.
-Give me nothingness.
+This is what nothingness looked like, as I slowly recalled mentioning to God, “Give me nothingness.”

 The entire story of the Blue Heron, or the Stork we named Elvis, is written in my Blog, Just Breathe.
-He was my sign that I was at the right house and exactly where I needed to be.
+He was my sign that I was at the right house, and exactly where I needed to be.
 There are actually two storks.
 The Blue Heron was the first one to show up and then a white Egret came to visit.

 At other times, I have to search for him.
-His coloring blends in with the brush and trees around the pond, so I have to look for movement for him to come into view.
+His coloring blends in with the brush and trees around the pond, so I have to look for movement before he steps into view.
 Sometimes, I just know he’s there without even looking.
 His presence fills me with peace and promise of good things to come.

 He is focused and is not bothered by his environment.
 Now, if I go outside with gusto, and the screen door slams, it will disturb his focus and he will fly away.
 They are instinctual animals, so a loud noise resembling a gunshot will prompt him to flee to safety.

 Look for signs.
-They are there because God always gives me a heads up before He swoops in and moves.
-Just like the Egret, God moves swiftly in my life, but he shows me little things leading up to the event.
+They are there because God always gives a heads up before He swoops in and moves.
+Just like The Great Blue Heron, God moves swiftly in my life, but he shows me little things leading up to the event.